-A blend of 55% Marsanne and 45% Viognier grown in the Gimblett Gravels area, a small sub-region in the Hawkes Bay.
+55% Marsanne and 45% Viognier from the Gimblett Gravels area in Hawkes Bay.

 Hand-harvested fruit was whole-bunch pressed and transferred to barrel.
 The indigenous fermentation took place in a aged French oak barrels but with no new oak component.
 After ageing on yeast lees in barrel including malolactic fermentation, it was blended and then bottled.
 Barrel fermentation and lees ageing aids in richness and complexity, however no obvious oak character is sought.